What is Automapping?¶

 The shoreline may have some more corners nearby, which means there may be more different tiles than the straight corner lines.
 In the figure we see all inputs which should be covered.

 Both the tiles in the top right corner and in the lower left corner are directly adjacent to the desired (slightly transparent) tile in the top left corner.

 We can see 3 different tiles for the lower left corner, which is straight shore line, bent inside and bend outside shore lines.

 Also we see 3 different inputs for the top right corner, which also is straight, bent in or out shore line.

-So with this rule we want to put the bent in shore line tile in the top left corner, hence we don’t care which tile has been there before.
+So with this rule we want to put the bent in shore line tile in the top left corner, we don’t care which tile was there before.
 Also we don’t care about the tile in the lower right corner. (probably water, but can be any decorative watertile, so just ignore it).

 Therefore we will need different input and output regions.
 In the figure we can see the both tilelayers regions input and regions output.
 The input section covers just these two tiles as we discussed.
 The output region covers just the single tile we want to output.
 Though the input and output region do not overlap, the united region of both the input and the output region is still one coherent region, so it’s one rule and works.

 Output regions can be larger than absolutely required, since when there are no tiles in the Output section, the tiles in the working map are not overwritten but just kept as is, hence the Output region could also be sized as the united region of both the output and input region.

 Now we want to put all the nine possible patterns we observed as possible input for this rule.
 We could of course define nine different layers input1_Ground up to input9_Ground